 - Broccoli is a cool-season plant.
 Therefore, it never tolerates temperature.

 - Broccoli grows better in rich soil with added compost, humus, or aged manure worked into the soil.

 - You have to mulch to maximize moisture retention as well as to prevent weed growth.

-- You will need to arrange proper irrigation system.
+- You will need to arrange a proper irrigation system.

-- Project cost calculation with working capital cost is important.
+- Project cost calculation with the working capital cost is important.

 - Have a proper marketing plan.
 Simply, where to sell your broccoli after harvest.

 Health Benefits Of Broccoli